niranjankumarrao/venhan-assignment/README.md

 - `public/index.html` is the static HTML

 ## Notes
-- The code is intentionally simple and readable.
+- The code is simple and readable.
 - For production or larger projects, consider adding better error handling and tests.